guillaumechereau/gcher.com/content/posts/2023-04-16-an-intuitive-explanation-of-quantum-field-theory.md

 Here I will give a try at showing this relation.
-First lets see a bit how the amplitudes are computed for this system, still assuming a toy model of discrete position and time.
+First lets see a bit how the amplitudes are computed for this system, still assuming a toy model of discrete positions and times.

-The rule to compute the amplitude for a given path remains the same: we start at the beginning and for each step we consider the start and end states and compute the $V - T$ value to use as an angle increment.
-All we need is a function that given two states returns the amplitude rotation angle for the transition.
+The rule to compute the amplitude for a given path remains the same: we start at the beginning and for each time step we consider the start and end states, and compute the $V - T$ value to use as an angle increment.
+All we need is a function which given two states returns the amplitude rotation angle for the transition.
 This function computes the average of the potential energy for both state and subtracts kinetic energy for the difference in position of each particles.

-Let see some examples of transition for simple states:
+Let see some examples of 'transitions angle' for simple states:

 ![Transitions values for the lattice](/imgs/qft/lattice_transitions.png)

-With great mathematical effort we could find and solve the Schrodinger equation for this system, but it's not our concern here.
-We'll just assume that we have an infinite computer at our disposition that can sum all the path integrals if needed.
-Once again I need to stress that the goal here is just to build some intuition.
+With great mathematical effort we could find and solve the Schrodinger equation for this system, but it's not our concern here, we will stick with the path integral formulation.

 # Non relativistic particles